 There is a lot of talk about what the best diet is for dogs and cats these days.
 Complicating this issue is that many veterinarians still hold differing opinions on the ideal diet for dogs and cats.
 One of the most common questions and concerns I encounter from pet parents is whether they should feed a grain free diet.
 So, I thought I'd share some information on that topic in the hope that it may provide some helpful information for pets with cancer and the people who love them.

 Informed Opinions and Enlightened Action

-I have my own opinions and recommendations based on the literature research I’ve done, as well as my clinical experience observing dogs and cats fed a variety of food types since graduating from vet school in 2002.
-For the sake of sharing this information so you can make your own decisions, I will share here my views and opinions on grains in processed dog foods, as well as the scientific literature which supports these views and opinions.
+I have my own position and recommendations based on the literature research I’ve done, as well as my clinical experience observing dogs and cats fed a variety of food types since graduating from vet school in 2002.
+For the sake of sharing this information so you can make your own decisions, I will share here my position on grains in processed dog foods, as well as the supporting scientific literature.
 It is your responsibility as a pet parent to come to your own educated conclusions and to work with your veterinarian to formulate a feeding plan that is appropriate to your pet’s individual situation.

 Remember, the point of Metta Pets is to be a resource to guide you on a Path to Empowerment.
 This means, we focus not on fear, guilt or blame.
 We focus on positive steps we can take, on the enlightened and informed actions within our power, that can help us find a greater state of well-being for us and our loved ones.

 So, with the understanding that food is one of the most powerful tools in our healing toolbox...one that we use every single day...and with an attitude of empowerment...lets take a look at some ways we can leverage what's on our plate, and in our dog's bowl, toward greater health.